Idiopathic thrombocytopenic purpura (ITP)

 Appointments, even with specialists, can be brief, and there's often a lot of ground to cover, so it can help to be prepared.
 Here are some tips to help you get ready for your appointment:

 Doctors usually diagnose idiopathic thrombocytopenic purpura by excluding other possible causes of bleeding and a low platelet count, such as an underlying illness or medications you may be taking.
 If no other underlying problem is causing your signs and symptoms, then a diagnosis of ITP may be made.

 To diagnose ITP, your doctor may need a:

 If you have ITP, your bone marrow will be normal because your low platelet count is caused by the destruction of platelets in your bloodstream and spleen — not by a problem with the bone marrow.

 The goal of treating ITP is to ensure a safe platelet count and prevent bleeding complications while minimizing treatment side effects.

 In children, idiopathic thrombocytopenic purpura usually runs its course without the need for treatment.
 About 80 percent of children with idiopathic thrombocytopenic purpura recover completely within six months.
 Even in children who develop chronic ITP, complete recovery may still occur, even years later.

 Adults with mild cases of ITP may require nothing more than regular monitoring and platelet checks.
 But if your symptoms are troublesome and your platelet count remains low, you and your doctor may opt for treatment.
 Treatment usually consists of medications and sometimes surgery (splenectomy).
-Your doctor may also have you discontinue certain drugs that can further inhibit platelet function, such as aspirin, ibuprofen (Advil, Motrin, others) and the blood-thinning medication warfarin (Coumadin).
+Your doctor may also have you discontinue certain drugs that can further inhibit platelet function, such as aspirin, ibuprofen (Advil, Motrin IB, others) and the blood-thinning medication warfarin (Coumadin).